Eastern Ukraine rebel leader agrees to let encircled Ukraine troops leave

 Putin called on the rebels to provide the corridor in east Ukraine for Ukrainian government troops to leave the battlefield earlier on Friday.

-“We are ready to give a humanitarian corridor,” Zakharchenko, prime minister of the self-proclaimed Donetsk People’s Republic, told Rossiya 24 TV, adding that troops would have to leave their heavy armored vehicles and ammunition.
+“We are ready to give a humanitarian corridor,” Zakharchenko, prime minister of the self-proclaimed Donetsk People’s Republic, told Rossiya 24 TV, adding that troops would have to leave their heavy armoured vehicles and ammunition.
+(Reporting by Polina Devitt; Editing by Nick Macfie)